 - Sub irrigated growing systems

 These are all fairly well known to achieve more optimal water utilization.
 All of them could be adapted to our environment and gardening situation.

-Unrelated to our current problem, I had previously come across a Kickstarter for a product called the GroBucket, from a new startup company called Low Tech Engineering, LLC.
+Unrelated to our current problem, I had previously come across a Kickstarter for a product called the GroBucket, from a company called Low Tech Engineering, LLC.

 It was basically a kit that could easily turn a standard 5 gallon bucket into a sub irrigated container.
 As we looked into them again, I noticed that the product was now available on Amazon.

 The more research we did into this solution, the more we liked it.
 They had really thought it through.

 - Easily made from commonly available products (5 gallon buckets)